Published: 08/25/2020 | Updated: 01/19/2024

 These Peanut Butter Cup Cookies are a classic cookie recipe that you’ll want to add to your collection!
 A rich peanut butter cookie stuffed with a Reese’s peanut butter cup is the ultimate peanut lovers dream recipe!

 I could (and possibly do) eat peanut butter by the spoonful.

 I just can’t get enough of it and will always be trying to think of new ways to use it both in baking and in cooking.
 It’s such a versatile ingredient that it goes with sweet and savory dishes.

 But there’s nothing quite like a classic peanut butter cookie or the famous Reese’s peanut butter cup.

 They’re both so perfect that it’s only logical to put the two together!
-These peanut butter cookies have been a favorite of mine since childhood.
+These peanut butter cookies have been my favorite cookies of mine since childhood.
 Quickly review our new peanut butter sprinkle cookies recipe.
 These peanut butter sprinkle cookies are a holiday favorite.
 They are easy to make and taste delicious.